-Ribasphere is not effective when used alone to treat hepatitis C. It must be used together with an interferon alfa product.
+Ribasphere is not effective when used alone and must be used in combination with other medications to treat hepatitis C.

-Drink extra fluids while you are taking Ribasphere to keep from getting dehydrated, especially during exercise or in hot weather.
+Drink extra fluids while you are taking Ribasphere to keep from getting dehydrated.

 Ribasphere can cause dry mouth, which could lead to tooth decay or gum disease.
 If you vomit while taking this medicine, rinse your mouth out with water to prevent damage to your teeth or gums.
 Be sure to have regular dental exams while you are taking this medication.